Position: Volunteer Assistant Coach

-Greg Starbuck completed his third year with the Tiger program as volunteer assistant coach in 2018.
+Greg Starbuck is in his fourth year with the Tiger program as volunteer assistant coach in 2019.
 He previously worked 17 seasons (1999-15) as an assistant coach at Elon.
 Starbuck coaches the infielders as well as working with the hitters and serving as the third-base coach.

 The 2018 Tigers totaled 47 overall wins, 22 ACC regular-season victories, a share of the ACC regular-season title and an outright ACC Atlantic Division championship.
 Those four achievements were all firsts for the program since 2006.
 Clemson finished ranked as high as No. 12 in the nation by Perfect Game and were also ranked in the top 25 during all 19 weeks.
 Clemson was third in the nation in homers (98) and had a school-record .975 fielding percentage as well.
 Seth Beer (first) and Logan Davidson (third) earned All-America honors, as Beer became just the second three-time All-American in Clemson history and was a first-round draft pick by the Houston Astros.

 In 2017, the Tigers totaled 42 wins and hosted a regional.
 The 2017 squad was ranked in the top 10 for 10 straight weeks and finished ranked No. 22 in the coaches poll.
 The Tigers were also ranked in the top 25 during all 19 weeks.
 They totaled 73 home runs, a .381 on-base percentage and .970 fielding percentage.
 Reed Rohlman was a second-team All-American and First-Team All-ACC selection who batted .361 and had a 20-game hitting streak.
 Seth Beer was a second-team All-American who led the team in homers (16), RBIs (53) and on-base percentage (.478).